Table of Contents

 The CDC estimated that about 50 million U.S. adults suffered from chronic pain in 2016 alone.
 Pharmaceutical painkillers, the traditional approach to pain management, are over-prescribed and frequently abused.
 Statistics published in 2010 estimated more than 45 prescription painkiller overdose-related deaths per day for a full year!
-Fortunately, easily one of the most promising potential applications of CBD is in the field of pain management.
+Fortunately, easily one of the most promising potential applications in the field of pain management is CBD.
 If researchers can substantiate these claims, then pain relief, as we know it, will forever be revolutionized.

 What is CBD?